jajvirta/jajvirta/TDD-sleep.md

 own strengths and weaknesses, but it's unfortunate that a method such as goToSleep() is even available.
-It leaves us with a false sense of being to able to decide when we are going to sleep and eventually the system would monkey-patch the alertness as shown above.
+It leaves us with a false sense of being to able to decide when we are going to sleep and eventually the system would monkey-patch the alertness test as shown above.

 If we glance into the implementation of methods such as goToSleep(), we'll find that they are something like this: